 I did just that the other day.
 I had a trolley full to the brim of groceries and the woman in front of me, laden with big bottles of milk and other heavy items.
 Her arms were ready to drop off.
 I offered her to put them in my trolley, give her arms a break.
 She appreciated it very much.
 Then two ladies behind me with only 1 or 2 items and me with my full trolley, I let them pass.
 I felt good knowing it helped them.

 Posted over 1 year ago by Colleen from Australia

 I always let people ahead of me who have much fewer groceries: two benefits - makes them happy and they don't get to see the junk food I am buying!
 LOL

-Posted about 1 year ago by Jamie Coster from lusby, md usa
+Posted over 1 year ago by Jamie Coster from lusby, md usa

 Yeah..I like this idea to inculcate some patience in me:-) Thanks for sharing!

-Posted 9 months ago by Alice Lee from Malaysia
+Posted about 1 year ago by Alice Lee from Malaysia

 this is an easy act of kindness-----a simple do unto others mentality

 Posted 9 months ago by Linda Roberson from Searcy ,Arkansas

 I did this a couple of weeks ago at the office supply store.
 I had a couple of items that needed to be retrieved from their locked computer area.
 There was only one cashier and he noticed as I let three people ahead of me in line.
 He flagged down a person to get my items and when it was finally my turn, he thanked me for being so thoughtful to the others and said it made his day!